Sailing and Pleasure Boat Accidents

 Many smaller vessels are not water tight or don’t have bilges, which increases the likelihood that water that splashes on the deck will enter the cabin and weigh the boat down.
 Also many small boat owners don’t apply non-skid coating or paint.
 Boats surfaces will inevitably come in contact with water, will become wet and sometimes, even slippery substances such as grease, oil or antifreeze get spilled on the deck.
 Non-skid surfacing generally is an accepted maritime industry maintenance standard and the failure to apply non-skid surfacing is negligence.

 Personal Floatation Devices

 Boat captains and owners must make sure that they have enough personal floatation devices or safety vests for all passengers.
 Generally good maritime practice is to have all passengers wearing personal flotation devices at all times.
 If a boat capsizes or there is a person overboard, a personal floatation device will often prevent drowning.

 In general, weather conditions have a higher impact on smaller boats than on larger vessels.
 Anyone involved in boating should carefully check the weather conditions before leaving port.
 Stormy weather means stronger winds, which in turn causes stronger waves.
 Unfortunately many small boat captains/owners do not know the capabilities of their boats and what type of weather can be dangerous.

 Our New York maritime lawyers have handled all types of accidents at sea including personal injury and wrongful death.
-Our admiralty lawyers have offices in New York City and Westchester.
+Our admiralty lawyers have the office in New York City.